UpCloudLtd/upcloud-vs-plugin/README.md

 - **Advanced Search**:
   - Search across all buckets using file names, extensions, folders, or keys.

-### Why Use It?

-Whether you’re a developer, data scientist, or system administrator, the **UpCloud** extension simplifies your workflow with an intuitive, user-friendly interface designed to make Object Storage resource management faster and more convenient.

 ## Kubernetes Kubeconfig Inspection
+Allows you to inspect your clusters and get the kubeconfig files.

+### Features

 - **View all cluster**:
   - View all cluster under your account

 - **Inspect Kubeconfig**
   - For each cluster you will be able to see its kubeconfig

+### Why Use It?

+Whether you’re a developer, data scientist, or system administrator, the **UpCloud** extension simplifies your workflow with an intuitive, user-friendly interface designed to make Object Storage resource management faster and more convenient.
+You will be able also to inspect your clusters and get their kubeconfigs right on the IDE.

+### How to use it